 In addition to allowing precise, close-up work, the microscope directs a beam of light directly on the teeth, minimizing glare to you.

 Drs.
 Mascia, Joon and Ramsey choose carefully which and when radiographs are taken.
 There are many guidelines that we follow.
 Radiographs allow us to see everything we cannot see with our own eyes.
 Digital imaging can help us retrieve valuable diagnostic information, including detection of cavities in between your teeth, determination of bone level, and overall health of bone.
-We can also examine the roots and nerves of teeth, diagnose lesions such as cysts or tumors, as well as assess damage when trauma occurs.
+We can also examine the roots and nerves of teeth, diagnose lesions such as infection or cysts, as well as assess damage when trauma occurs.

 Cone Beam Computerized Tomography

 In addition to the high level of endodontic care that you have come to expect, we have incorporated new technology into our treatment regimen.

 A cone-beam CT scan, providing 3-dimensional imaging, will increase diagnostic capability and treatment of anatomically complex teeth.
 This includes the presence of apical lesions, untreated canals, and root fractures which may not be evident on two-dimensional films.